 There are two ways to remove moles, and both can be performed at our office.
 One method for removing the mole is called “shave excision.”
 The area around the mole is numbed, and a small blade is used to cut around and beneath the mole, removing it.
 This technique is generally used for smaller moles, and does not require stitches.
 The other method is called “excisional surgery.”
 This involves cutting the mole and the surrounding area of skin with a scalpel.
 This technique is usually used to remove potentially cancerous moles, and does require stitches to close the skin.

-“A” stands for Asymmetrical shape.
-Watch for moles with asymmetrical shape, such as two very different looking halves.
+- “A” stands for Asymmetrical shape.
+Watch for moles with asymmetrical shapes, such as two very different-looking halves.

 - “B” is for Border.
 Look for moles with irregular, ragged or blurred borders.
 This is one of the characteristics of melanoma.

 - “C” is for Color.
 Look for moles that do not have the same color throughout or contain shades of brown, black, blue, white or red.